BenPurvis123/utility_program/README.md

 ### Shared Input System

 The program uses a reusable input validation function that is called throughout all modes.

-This function acts like an internal interface, ensuring that user input is safely captured and validated before being used by any feature.
+This function serves as an internal interface, ensuring that user input is safely captured and validated before being used by any feature.

+---

 ### 🔢 Basic Calculator
 Supports: